Training-Free Layout Control with Cross-Attention Guidance: Experiments

 \subsection{Forward \textit{vs.}~Backward Guidance}

 First, we compare the two different modes of guidance (forward and backward) in \Cref{tab:forward_compare_backward} using the VISOR protocol with 1,000 randomly chosen text samples.
 The biggest advantage of forward guidance is that the computation overhead is negligible, thus leading to a faster inference time.
-We observe that, compared to (unguided) SD, forward guidance does not increase the likelihood of generating the objects specified in the text prompt, while the backward mechanism yields a higher object accuracy.
-In terms of generating images with correct spatial relationships, both forward and backward guidance achieve significantly better results than the SD baseline proving the effectiveness of both methods.
-As discussed previously, we also find that the inclusion of \sot and \eot in forward guidance also results in better performance.
-In addition to the quantitative analysis, we provide a qualitative comparison of the forward and backward mechanisms in \Cref{fig:forward_vs_backward}.
-Our findings suggest that the backward method has better layout control ability and helps to address the issue of objects occasionally being omitted from the generated images in diffusion models.
-Based on these observations, we primarily conducted our experiments with the backward guidance setting.
+However, we observe that, compared to (unguided) SD, forward guidance does not significantly increase the object accuracy (OA), while the backward mechanism yields a notably higher OA.
+In terms of evaluating the generated spatial relationships (VISOR conditional/unconditional metrics), both forward and backward guidance obtain significantly better results than the SD baseline.
+We also find that the inclusion of \sot and \eot tokens improves forward guidance, which confirms our analysis and insights in \Cref{s:discussion}, yet backward guidance still achieves superior performance.
+Finally, noise selection using backward guidance offers a significant boost in all metrics.